tehnanmanna/ROS2-Basics/README.md

   * Size of the queue: only honored if used together with “keep last”.

 * Reliability
-  * *BEST_EFFERT*: data transport is executed ad soon as possible.
+  * *BEST_EFFORT*: data transport is executed ad soon as possible.
 But may lose them if the network is not robust.
   * *RELIABLE*: missed samples are retransmitted, therefore, sample delivery is guaranteed delivered. may retry multiple times.

 * Durability